dmilos/color/README.md

 - Ability to copy _array_/_vector_ of colors with _memcpy_, _memmove_ and initialize with _memset_.
 - Conversions from/to different types ( and its formats ).
 - Headers only
+  - One file to include to start the fun
+  - By using _del_ or _rm_ it is reducible in to only two of them.
 - No third parties
 - No additional binaries
-- One file to include to start the fun
 - Out of the box ready
   - No need to recompile or start some install process.
 - Color models: